 Attorney Maryam Ghayyad practices immigration and nationality law, including the full spectrum of family-based, employment-related and individual immigration matters.
 She also represents clients in divorce and family law cases, including custody and placement of minor children, paternity, grandparents' rights, and post-judgment matters affecting families.

-Maryam, who is fluent in Spanish and English, is a member of the American Immigration Lawyers Association, allowing her to remain current on frequent changes in immigration law.
-She has spoken to youth groups and young adults on Deferred Action for Childhood Arrivals (DACA) in Madison and Janesville, Wisconsin.
+Maryam, who is fluent in Spanish and English, is a member of the American Immigration Lawyers Association (AILA), which allows her to remain current on frequent changes in immigration law.
+Maryam has spoken to youth groups and young adults on Deferred Action for Childhood Arrivals (DACA) in Madison and Janesville, Wisconsin.
 She has also volunteered as a bilingual attorney at the Family Law Assistance Clinic to help meet needs of unrepresented family law litigants.

 Previously, Maryam worked as a law clerk at an immigration law firm, as a summer associate for a Milwaukee firm (where she gained experience in civil defense litigation), and as a law clerk at the Wisconsin Department of Corrections - Office of Legal Counsel.